autolab-fi/line-robot-curriculum/lessons/module_6/Loops and Conditional Logic.md

 void loop() {

     // YOUR CODE HERE:
-    // Use a for loop to read and print values from all 8 sensors (0-7)
+    // Use a loop to read and print values from all 8 sensors (0-7)
     // For each sensor, print its number and the analog value using printMQTT

 }
 ```

-Your goal is to use a for loop to iterate through each sensor (indices 0-7), read its value, and print both the sensor number and value to the MQTT Console.
+Your goal is to use a loop to iterate through each sensor (indices 0-7), read its value, and print both the sensor number and value to the MQTT Console.

 Expected output should look like: